rheia-framework/RHEIA/docs/sphinx/tutorial.rst

 which indicates that these parameters can be considered deterministic without losing significant accuracy on the calculated statistical moments of the LCOH.
 This reduction results in a decrease of 60% in computational cost, as only 72 model evaluations are required to construct a PCE for 7 uncertain parameters in the current truncation scheme, as opposed to 182 model evaluations with 12 uncertain parameters.
-Thus, by following this strategy, the 5 parameters with negligible contribution can be removed from :file:`stochastic_space.txt`.
+Thus, by following this strategy, the 5 parameters with negligible contribution can be removed from :file:`stochastic_space.csv`.

 .. warning::
 	As the accuracy of this method depends mainly on the number of design samples considered, the results are only indicative.